-The main difference between an annuity immediate and an annuity due is when payments are made.
-For an annuity immediate, payments are received at the end of each period, while for an annuity due, payments are received at the beginning of each period.
+The key difference between an annuity immediate and an annuity due is the timing of payments.
+In an annuity immediate, payments are made at the end of each period, whereas in an annuity due, payments are made at the beginning of each period.

 It's also important to distinguish between annuities and life annuities.
-Regular annuities provide payments for a set period, whereas life annuities make payments only as long as the policyholder is alive.
+Regular annuities provide payments for a fixed period, regardless of survival.
+In contrast, life annuities continue payments only while the policyholder is alive.

 Annuity immediate

-In an annuity immediate, payments are made at the end of each period.
+An annuity immediate is a series of payments made at the end of each period.

 Present value

-For example, the present value of payments of 50 for 12 periods (e.g. months) at an interest rate of 1% is:
+For example, the present value of receiving 50 per period for 12 periods (e.g. months) at an interest rate of 1% is:

 \( 50 \cdot \frac{1-(1+0.01)^{-12}}{0.01} = 562.75\)This means the current value of these future payments is approximately 562.75.